googleforgames/space-agon/README.md

 kubectl get service frontend
 ```

-When you run space-agone in minikube, you should followings in another terminal:
+When you run Space Agon in minikube, you should followings in another terminal:

 ```bash
 minikube tunnel